dkuthoore/NSBounties/README.md

 # NS Bounties 🤑

-A permissionless bounty platform enabling users to create and track USDC-based bounties with enhanced multi-wallet connectivity and mobile experiences.
+A permissionless bounty platform enabling NS Members to create and track USDC-based bounties with  multi-wallet connectivity.

 ## Features